adersh1996/ivy-wallet/docs/guidelines/Data-Modeling.md

 }
 ```

 With the ADTs representation, we eliminate all impossible cases.
-We also do eliminate that on compile-time, meaning that whatever shit we do - the compiler will never allow the code to run.
+We also do eliminate that at compile-time, meaning that whatever shit we do - the compiler will never allow the code to run.

 **Takeaway:** Model your data using `data classes`, and  `sealed interfaces` (and combinations of them) in a way that: